 Cities are buzzing with ideas for change.
-There is a shift to building cities that are resilient to changing climates, growing populations, and ever increasing infrastructure costs.
+People want cities that can adapt to changing climates, growing populations, and ever increasing infrastructure costs.
 Many governments are keen to embed change into their planning and policy, but need the support of their residents to make real change a reality.
 At the same time, the pressure to change your lifestyle as an individual can be overwhelming.
-That’s where Project Green Bloc comes in.

-- Research to measure household and neighbourhood ecological footprints
+- Measurement of household and neighbourhood ecological footprints

 - Activities to build community cohesion and social inclusion